 Morning routines for successful women

 Arianna Huffington, editor in chief, AOL Huffington Post

-The first thing in the morning is to breathe deeply, thank the day and set the goal of the day.
-She dedicates at least 30 minutes for yoga and meditation and believes it is the key to her success.
+The first thing in the morning is to breathe deeply, thank the day, and set the goal of the day.
+She dedicates at least 30 minutes to yoga and meditation and believes it is the key to her success.